Notable Children's Books - 2025

 In a bustling city, a young boy finds solace in a small patch of green space, where he imagines an elephant among the trees.
 When developers threaten his sanctuary, he takes action to protect it.

 Built to Last.
 By Minh Lê.
 Illus. by Dan Santat.
-Alfred A. Knopf, $18.99 (9780593569177)
+Knopf, $18.99 (9780593569177)

 Chooch Helped.
 By Andrea L. Rogers.
 Illus. by Rebecca Lee Kunz.
 Levine Querido, $18.99 (9781646144549)

 Desert Song.
 By Laekan Zea Kemp.
 Illus. by Beatriz Gutiérrez Hernández.
-Neal Porter Books/Holiday House, $18.99 (9780823453924)
+Holiday House/Neal Porter, $18.99 (9780823453924)

 As the sun sets over the Texas desert, a family gathers on their porch to play music, harmonizing with the nocturnal creatures and connecting with their ancestors under the starry sky.

-Dive, Dive Into the Night Sea.
+Dive, Dive into the Night Sea.
 By Thea Lu.
 Illus. by the author.
 Candlewick Studio, $19.99 (9781536234152)

-Mixed media illustrations, rich with texture and mystery, and creative lift-the-flap opportunities reveal wonders of the night sea.
+Mixed-media illustrations, rich with texture and mystery, and creative lift-the-flap opportunities reveal wonders of the night sea.

-Dog vs. Strawberry.
-By Nelly Buchet.
-Illus. by Andrea Zuill.
-Random House Studio, $18.99 (9780593643129) A competitive hound dog engages in an epic race against a strawberry across the living room, showcasing a delightful blend of humor and imagination.
+A competitive but ungainly hound engages in an epic race against a strawberry across the living room, showcasing a delightful blend of humor and imagination.

 Drawn Onward.
 By Daniel Nayeri.
 Illus. by Matt Rockefeller.
 HarperAlley, $19.99 (9780063277168)

 The Dream Catcher.
 By Marcelo Verdad.
 Illus. by the author.
-Little Brown Books for Young Readers, $18.99 (9780316330664)
+Little, Brown, $18.99 (9780316330664)

-As Miguelito works with his abuelo selling dream catchers and coconuts, he dreams of being with his parents, and ultimately finds beauty in the here and now.
+As Miguelito works with his abuelo selling dream catchers and coconuts, he dreams of being with his parents and ultimately finds beauty in the here and now.
 (Pura Belpré Illustration Award Book)

 Exactly as Planned.
 By Tao Nyeu.
 Illus. by the author.
-Rocky Pond Books, $18.99 (9780593462485)
+Penguin/Rocky Pond, $18.99 (9780593462485)

 The First Week of School.
 By Drew Beckmeyer.
 Illus. by the author.
-Atheneum Books for Young Readers, $17.99 (9781665940429)
+Atheneum, $17.99 (9781665940429)

 A Flicker of Hope: A Story of Migration.
 By Cynthia Harmony.
 Illus. by Devon Holzwarth.
-Viking Books for Young Readers, $18.99 (9780593525760)
+Viking, $18.99 (9780593525760)

-Fox Versus Fox.
+Fox versus Fox.
 By Corey R. Tabor.
 Illus. by the author.
-Greenwillow Books, $5.99 (9780063277953)
+HarperCollins/Balzer+Bray, $17.99 (9780063277939)

 Can there be more than one Fox?
-Red Fox puts a white, Arctic Fox to the test, resulting in a budding new friendship.
+Red Fox puts a white Arctic Fox to the test, resulting in a budding new friendship.
 (Geisel Honor Book)

 Go and Get with Rex.
 By David LaRochelle.
 Illus. by Mike Wohnoutka.
-Candlewick Press, $17.99 (9781536222067)
+Candlewick, $17.99 (9781536222067)

 Jack, Jill, and their dog Rex play a game of "Go and Get," fetching items that start with specific letters, but Rex's unconventional choices add a humorous twist to this alphabetical adventure.

 Gray.
 By Laura Dockrill.
 Illus. by Lauren Child.
-Candlewick Press, $18.99 (9781536235463)
+Candlewick, $18.99 (9781536235463)

 Heatwave.
 By Lauren Redniss.
 Illus. by the author.
-Random House Children's Books, $18.99 (9780593645949)
+Random House Studio, $19.99 (9780593645949)

 The intensity of a scorching summer day in the city and the relief brought by a cooling rainstorm is captured through vibrant red and blue illustrations.

 Hello Day.
 By Charlie Mylie.
 Illus. by the author.
-Abrams Books for Young Readers, $18.99 (9781419768132)
+Abrams, $18.99 (9781419768132)

 Hello Hello Colors.
 By Brendan Wenzel.
 Illus. by the author.
-Chronicle Books, $9.99 (9781797219950)
+Chronicle, $9.99 (9781797219950)

-Simple rhythmic text invites children to greet a wealth of endangered creatures in a rainbow of colors, fostering early learning and environmental awareness.
+In this board book, simple rhythmic text invites children to greet a wealth of endangered creatures in a rainbow of colors, fostering early learning and environmental awareness.

 Home in a Lunchbox.
 By Cherry Mo.
 Illus. by the author.
 Penguin Workshop, $18.99 (9780593661345)

-A young Chinese girl, adjusting to a new life in the U.S., finds comfort and connection through the familiar flavors packed in her lunchbox, bridging cultures and forming new friendships.
+A young Chinese girl adjusting to a new life in the U.S. finds comfort and connection through the familiar flavors packed in her lunchbox, bridging cultures and forming new friendships.
 (Caldecott Honor Book)

 How to Pee Your Pants: The Right Way.
 By Rachel Michelle Wilson.
 Illus. by the author.
 Feiwel and Friends, $18.99 (9781250910172)

 If You Run Out of Words: A Picture Book.
 By Felicita Sala.
 Illus. by the author.
-Harry N. Abrams, $18.99 (9781419766886)
+Abrams, $18.99 (9781419766886)

-A young girl's series of 'what if' questions are answered by her father, whose whimsical stories assure her of his infinite love.
+A young girl's series of "what if" questions are answered by her father, whose whimsical stories assure her of his infinite love.

 Joyful Song: A Naming Story.
 By Lesléa Newman.
 Illus. by Susan Gal.
-Levine Querido, $18.99 (9781646143702)
+Levine Querido/Arthur A. Levine, $18.99 (9781646143702)

 As Zachary and his two moms walk to the synagogue for his baby sister's naming ceremony, they invite curious neighbors to join their joyful procession, culminating in a heartwarming community celebration.

 Just What to Do.
 By Kyle Lukoff.
 Illus by Hala Tahboub.
-Dial Books for Young Readers, $18.99 (9780593462942)
+Dial, $18.99 (9780593462942)

 A child struggles to find "just what to do" when people in his world experience loss.
 He learns that people find different things comforting and that asking is important.

 The Last Stand.
 By Antwan Eady.
 Illus. by Jerome Pumphrey and Jarrett Pumphrey.
-Alfred A. Knopf, $18.99 (9780593480571)
+Knopf, $18.99 (9780593480571)

 Highlighting the efforts of black farmers, a young narrator describes the work he and his grandfather do to keep their produce stand open to provide for their community.

-Let's Go! haw êkwa!
+Let's Go!
 By Julie Flett.
 Illus. by the author.
 Greystone Kids, $18.95 (9781771646109)

-A young Cree boy learns to skateboard with his mother's old board, building confidence and finding community along the way.
+A young boy learns to skateboard with his mother's old board, building confidence and finding community along the way.

 Life Is Beautiful.
 By Winsome Bingham.
 Illus. by Molly Mendoza.
-Beach Lane Books, $18.99 (9781534469952)
+Simon & Schuster/Beach Lane, $18.99 (9781534469952)

 Lone Wolf Goes to School.
 By Kiah Thomas.
 Illus. by K-Fai Steele.
-Neal Porter Books, $16.99 (9780823457779)
+Holiday/Neal Porter, $16.99 (9780823457779)

 Wolf just wants to enjoy his time alone but something always interrupts.

 A Maleta Full of Treasures.
-By Natalie Sylvester.
+By Natalia Sylvester.
 Illus. by Juana Medina.
-Dial Books, $18.99 (9780593462423)
+Dial, $18.99 (9780593462423)

 Dulce is excited for her abuela’s visit from Peru and all the treasures Abuela carries along in her suitcases.
 Maybe Dulce can send Abuela home with special items to remind the family in Peru of the U.S. relatives?
 (Pura Belpré Illustration Honor Book)

 Millie Fleur's Poison Garden.
 By Christy Mandin.
 Illus. by the author.
-Orchard Books, $17.99 (9781339023274)
+Scholastic/Orchard, $18.99 (9781339023274)

 Millie Fleur’s love for unusual and poisonous plants enlivens her dull neighborhood and cultivates a community of plant enthusiasts.

 Monster Hands.
 By Karen Kane and Jonaz McMillan.
 Illus. by Dion MBD.
-Nancy Paulsen Books, $17.99 (9780593532294)
+Penguin/Nancy Paulsen, $18.99 (9780593532294)

 Communicating with sign language, Milo and his friend face his fear of the monster under his bed.

 Mr. Lepron’s Mystery Soup.
 By Giovanni Zoboli.
 Illus. by Mariachiara Di Giorgio.
+Tr. by Denise Muir.
 Candlewick Studio, $18.99 (9781536233391)

 My Daddy Is a Cowboy.
 By Stephanie Seales.
 Illus. by C.G.
-Esperance.
+Esperanza.
 Abrams, $18.99 (9781419760815)

 My Olive Tree.
 By Hazar Elbayya.
 Illus. by the author.
-Anne Schwartz Books, $18.99 (9780593810224)
+Random/Anne Schwartz, $18.99 (9780593810224)

 A young Palestinian girl learns about the resilience of olive trees from her grandfather, and together with their community, they plant new trees symbolizing hope and peace.

-The Noisy Puddle: A Vernal Pool Through the Seasons.
+The Noisy Puddle: A Vernal Pool through the Seasons.
 By Linda Booth Sweeney.
 Illus. by Miki Sato.
 Owlkids, $18.95 (9781771475310)

 Noodles on a Bicycle.
 By Kyo Maclear.
 Illus. by Gracey Zhang.
 Random House Studio, $18.99 (9780593706084)

-This lively historical picture book showcases Tokyo's bicycle food delivery men who balance towering trays of steaming noodles while navigating crowded city streets.
+This lively historical picture book showcases Tokyo's bicycle food-delivery men who balance towering trays of steaming noodles while navigating crowded city streets.
 (Caldecott Honor Book)

 The One & Only Googoosh: Iran's Beloved Superstar.
 By Azadeh Westergaard.
 Illus. by the author.
-Viking, $18.99 (978-0-593-11463-6)
+Viking, $18.99 (9780593114636)

 One Day This Tree Will Fall.
 By Leslie Barnard Booth.
 Illus. by Stephanie Fizer Coleman.
-Margaret K. McElderry Books, $17.99 (9781534496965)
+Simon & Schuster/Margaret K. McElderry, $18.99 (9781534496965)

 One Giant Leap.
 By Thao Lam.
 Illus. by the author.
 Owlkids, $18.95 (9781771475990)